lizkim17/Mini-Project1/README.md

 ## Project description

 I want to create my own mini research for the first mini project.
 I want to investigates the factors associated with national happiness, utilizing happiness scores from the World Population Review and key factors from Wikipedia tables.
-Two variables I will explore include GDP per capita and life expectancy, offering insights into the economic, environmental, educational, and health-related factors that influence happiness levels across countries.
+Two variables I will explore include GDP per capita, literacy rates, and environmental index, offering insights into the economic, environmental, and educational factors that influence happiness levels across countries.

 ## Learning objectives